colouring-cities/colouring-dresden/docs/opendatacamp2024/README.md

 - Goal is to collect attributes for each building, like age, number of storeys, material
 - collecting a more precise dataset to describe buildings and to fill current gaps in existing datasets
 - make spatial modeling easier e.g. for AI prediction algorithm, for research or planning in the fields of climate adaption (flooding, heavy rain indicents, heat) or climate change (energy, reduction of CO2, ...)
-- everybody can contribute
+- everybody can contribute, just creating an account
+- Tutorial How to Map: https://colouring.dresden.ioer.info/mitmachen
 - part of international research network Colouring Cities Research Programme (CCRP)

 ### Data categories
 - All building attributes (about 40) are assigned to a thematic category (so-called "tiles")
 - currently, seven are in use.
 Further will be enabled in future

 ![categories of Colouring Dresden](images/categories.png)
-- documentation see:
+- documentation of categories see: https://colouring.dresden.ioer.info/kacheln
+- energy category is currently in progress, see reserach project "Building Trust" https://colouring.dresden.ioer.info/buildingtrust

 ### Further material
 - Platform: https://colouring.dresden.ioer.de/